adamsilver/fdpb/03-book-a-flight.md

 We'll have to be as forgiving as possible by letting users delimit by slashes, periods and spaces, whichever their preference.
 But typing a two-digit year first, for example, *will* cause an error.
 A well-written error message will have to do.

 What is great for a majority, is in this case, not ideal for a minority.
 Whilst accessible (the user can enter a date) it's not inclusive (they may have to rely on error text).
 [Consider explaining this more.
 Maybe a heading of its own]

+Design is about doing our best, there is no perfect.

 ## 3. Choosing passengers